GregBasera/AppliDB/user-manual.md

 - Be careful formatting fields that accepts the 'text' datatype (Ex.
 "Tagkawayan, Quezon" and "Tagkawayan Quezon" are considered different and would be rendered as 2 seperate options for filtering).
 - The _Print_ feature only prints the HTML version of the table.
 This can become problematic when printing several visible columns.
 See [Download](#download) for an alternative.
+- The sytem can struggle to serve multiple concurrent users (>15) especially if the database has grown to store a large amount of applicants (>20,000).
+In this case, **Archiving** and deleting data is recommended.
+- Filtering for _ranges_ (Age ranges, Date ranges, etc.) can not be done in the _Filter_ feature.
+You can use the _Sort_ feature to arrange records to either ascending or descending order, then only extract the necessary group.